 Use the gathered information to understand the disconnects between the IT support status quo and the real wants and needs of the business.
 This might include being able to change any interaction, and any style of response, based upon customer feedback.

 There’s no doubt that, in the future, more and more IT support tasks will be automated – with new technologies augmenting human capabilities.
-But getting the right cases, with the technology employed in the right place, and delivering the right customer experience isn’t always straight forward.
+But getting the right digital transformation cases, with the technology employed in the right place, and delivering the right customer experience isn’t always straightforward.
 Just look to the low levels of self-service success we’ve seen in the ITSM industry (and what we have learned from this).

 So, does your IT service desk already use “virtual agents”?
 Or is it planning to?
 But the really important questions include: